 Once the decision has been made to decommission, the next step is to determine what information the licensee needs to provide to demonstrate site conditions successfully.
 When NRC staff is informed that a licensee has decided to permanently cease licensed operations, or has not conducted licensed activities for a period greater than 24 months, and must decommission all or part of its facility, NRC staff should contact the licensee and determine if the licensee will need to submit a DP to support its request for license termination.
 If the licensee does not need to submit a DP, NRC staff should follow the guidance in this NUREG for that decommissioning group.
 Licensees needing to submit a DP should follow the requirements of the regulations briefly discussed in Chapters 10, 11, 12, 13, or 14, depending on the decommissioning group.
-Detailed descriptions of applicable portions of DP contents are found in Chapters 16-18 of this volume, and a complete discussion of DP contents is in NUREG-1727, NMSS Decommissioning Standard Review Plan.
+Detailed descriptions of applicable portions of DP contents are found in Chapters 16-18 of this volume.
 Table 1.2 summarizes information needed for the staff to conduct its technical review for each of the decommissioning groups.